DevOps in PowerShell automation

-Automation is often considered to be a holy grail of technical DevOps practices: build automation, test automation, deployment automation, automation of infrastructure provisioning – all these aspects of DevOps methodology promote the elimination of manual labor on different stages of application development.
-PowerShell as a technology, and as a scripting language, has a close association with automation, and become a de facto standard for implementing automation scenarios on Windows platform and, with the transition of PowerShell to the .NET Core framework, it is also gaining popularity in Linux world.
+Automation is often considered to be a holy grail of technical DevOps practices: build automation, test automation, deployment automation, automation of infrastructure provisioning – all these aspects of DevOps methodology promote the elimination of manual labor at different stages of application development.
+PowerShell, as a technology and as a scripting language, has a close association with automation and has become a de facto standard for implementing automation scenarios on the Windows platform; with the transition of PowerShell to the .NET Core framework, it is also gaining popularity in Linux world.
 Overall, PowerShell is a really powerful tool in experienced hands.

 Version control

-Some might argue that if you are the only author of that code and used it only once or twice, there is no reason to bother yourself with version control.
-However, I doubt that you know for sure who else will be using this script in the future or how it will be evolving.
-Tomorrow you will also hardly remember all the changes you made to the code half a year ago.
+Some might argue that if you are the only author of that code and have used it only once or twice, there is no reason to bother yourself with version control.
+However, I doubt that you know for sure who else will be using this script in the future or how it will evolve.
+Tomorrow, you will also hardly remember all the changes you made to the code half a year ago.
 Even if it is a tiny one-liner script for a small task, it is always better to have it version-controlled than not.

 Test automation